 Officers and staff manage their performance and continuous development through the Performance Development Review framework.
-An annual assessment of competencies and objectives linked to Strategic Plan outcomes is supported by regular conversations throughout the year and a requirement for officers and staff to undertake Continuous Professional Development, as applicable.
+An annual assessment of competencies and objectives linked to Annual Delivery Plan outcomes is supported by regular conversations throughout the year and a requirement for officers and staff to undertake Continuous Professional Development, as applicable.
 The framework also allows for the management of unsatisfactory performance or attendance where it is identified.
 The Force has a stated Health and Wellbeing Strategy, along with a workforce plan focussed on recruitment, retention and resilience.

-The Force continues to build on success to ensure that the workforce represents the communities it serves and has further invested resources into its attraction and engagement to sustain the developments in this area.
+The Force continues to build on its success towards building a workforce that is more representative of the communities it serves and has further invested resources into its attraction and engagement to sustain the developments in this area.